 Listen on YoutubeListen on Spotify 〉Recommend a song for our next edition

-So now you know what to do: stock up on cash and then head straight for a meadow to pick your dandelions and nettles.
-I hope you have a lovely weekend, Amalie Holmgaard Mersh Leading Editor for Northern Europe PS: Can you tell us what you think of today's edition of the newsletter?
+This is not only the last Northern Europe newsletter, but our last regional newsletter.
+From August we’ll be back in a different format – stay tuned and enjoy the summer!
+All the best, Amalie Holmgaard Mersh Leading Editor for Northern Europe PS: Can you tell us what you think of today's edition of the newsletter?
 Every day, as a small reward for your feedback, we will show you a cute animal picture.

-This newsletter was edited by Dylan Goodman, the visuals were created by Philippe Kramer, and the executive producer was Liene Lūsīte.
+This newsletter was edited by Dylan Goodman, the visuals were created by Philippe Kramer, and the executive producer was Belle de Jong.

 |